sizeofvoid/libopeninput/doc/user/configuration.rst

 Below is a list of configurable options exposed to the users.

-.. note:: Not all configuration options are available on all devices.
+.. hint:: Not all configuration options are available on all devices.
 Use
 	  :ref:`libinput list-devices <libinput-list-devices>` to show the
 	  configuration options for local devices.